 You will thank yourself for using these road mats when you are spending more time getting the job done and less time struggling against the elements.

 What Are Laminated Mats?

 Laminated mats are three layers of three-ply wood that are nailed or bolted together.
 They are a type of road mat, and specifically a type of wood mat.
 As a road mat, they’re also sometimes called swamp mats or truck mats.
-Because of a lack of standardization in this industry, laminated mats can vary in design depending on who you get them from, so be sure to do your research.
+Because of a lack of standardization in this industry, laminated matting can vary in design depending on who you get them from, so be sure to do your research.

-Our laminated mats come in two sizes.
+Our laminated wood mats come in two sizes.

 - 8′ x 14

 They are available to rent or buy, and they’re shipped to most locations in the Continental United States.